Disaster Recovery in Cloud Computing

 How should you prepare your recovery plans, step by step?

-Here are 5 steps that can help you prepare a recovery plan:
+Here are 5 steps that can help you prepare a robust disaster recovery plan to minimize downtime and recovery costs:

 1. Your disaster recovery plan should be part of your business continuity plan.